 52. The Burning Monk, Malcolm Browne, 1963.

 Selfsacrifiction by burning exists for thousands of years in Buddhism.
 In modern history, it is not common practice and quite a rare event.
 The day when monk Thich Quang Duc burned himself as a protest against Ngo Dinh Diem’s politics toward Buddhism in the period of the Buddhist Crisis in Vietnam.
 The photo was replicated worldwide.
 In Europe, it was used for postcards, and China used it for anti-American propaganda.
-The single photo turned the whole political situation and affected the ruling regime’s reputation, as well as the end of USA donation into Diem’s government.
+The single photo turned the whole political situation and affected the ruling regime’s reputation and the end of USA donation into Diem’s government.

-The image in the morning newspaper was so affectional that even President John F. Kennedy was shocked and compared this sacrifice with Christian martyrs during the Roman period.
+The morning newspaper image was so affectional that even President John F. Kennedy was shocked and compared this sacrifice with Christian martyrs during the Roman period.

 53. JFK Assassination, Frame 313, Abraham Zapruder, 1963.